Celebrate Shark Week with These 10 Killer Kitchen Products We Discovered on ‘Shark Tank’

-Here's a look at five of the best kitchen must-haves discovered on Shark Tank — and five others we can't believe actually became available for purchase.
+In celebration of Shark Week, we took a look at 10 of the best kitchen must-haves discovered on Shark Tank — and five others we can’t believe actually became available for purchase.

 The Best Kitchen Products Discovered on Shark Tank

-I obviously have to start with the Scrub Daddy.
-It's the show's breakout hit and can now be found in every Bed, Bath & Beyond … and beyond.
-Kitchn editors have already gone on and on about how much they love this scrubby sponge (see: The Cheesy Kitchen Cleaning Product I Can't Live Without) and we still stand by it.
+The Scrub Daddy is the show’s breakout hit, and Kitchn editors have already gone on and on about how much they love this scrubby sponge (see: The Cheesy Kitchen Cleaning Product I Can’t Live Without).
+We still stand by it.

 Why didn’t we think of this?
 This BPA-free mini spatula on a skinny extended wand is the ultimate tool for scraping the bottom of every frustrating condiment container in your fridge — including those super-annoying plastic ketchup bottles and mini marmalade jars you stole from a recent hotel stay.
 It also spreads, frosts, scrapes … but wait, there’s more!
 Inventor Cheryl Rigdon also has versions for the garage and — hallelujah! — for your beauty drawer so your days of fighting for that last drop of $75 concealer are over.